 Charm Them, Don’t Manipulate Them

 Remember that when you go into this meeting you aren’t trying to manipulate the person into liking you.
 You’re not P. Diddy in Get Him To The Greek.
-Instead you want to charm the person with genuine charisma so that they like you and want to work with you.
+Instead you want to charm your prospects and customers with genuine charisma so that they like you and want to work with you.

 Forget the manipulative sales tactics you may have been taught and in this first meeting just focus on being a genuine human being and building rapport.
 Maybe even try a little humor.